 Note: if you have been following news since the Kaikoura earthquake of 2017, you’ll be pleased to know the coastal road through to Blenheim is now open.

-If you’re a war buff you’ll want to visit Omaka, film maker Sir Peter Jackson’s WWI and II memorabilia museum that he has set up as recreated war scenes thanks to his mates at Weta Workshop.
-It’s an incredible collection of real artifacts and antiques which seems to come alive.
+If you’re a war buff you’ll want to visit Omaka, film maker Sir Peter Jackson’s WWI and II memorabilia museum that he has set up with recreated war scenes thanks to his mates at Weta Workshop.
+It’s an incredible collection of real artifacts and antiques which seem to come alive.

 I adore this part of New Zealand!
 Here’s my post on 3 things not to miss in Marlborough (once you’ve drunk all the wine!)